maiertech/website/src/routes/posts/upgrading-my-gatsby-themes-to-gatsby-v3/index.md

 ...
 ```

-OK, long shot to hope that upgrading to Gatsby v3 without upgrading any plugins
+OK, a long shot to hope that upgrading to Gatsby v3 without upgrading any
-does not break anything.
+plugins does not break anything.
 I ran

 ```bash
 yarn outdated